techieAKR/techieAKR/README.md

-# 💫   Akshay Kumar | XR Developer, Technical Lead, & Innovator
+# 💫   Akshay Kumar | XR Developer, Solutions Architect, & Innovator

 🔭 I’m currently working on: &nbsp;
 	I craft cutting-edge immersive experiences that transform how we interact with the world.